 Disclosure: We get a commission for links on the blog.
 You don’t have to use our links, but we’re very grateful when you do.
 American Express, Barclaycard, Chase, and US Bank are Million Mile Secrets advertising partners.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

-The American Express Premier Rewards Gold card offers 3 points per $1 you spend on tickets booked directly with an airline.
+The Premier Rewards Gold Card from American Express offers 3 points per $1 you spend on tickets booked directly with an airline.
 But when you book through an online travel agency, the charge usually comes from the airline, not the online travel agency.

 So you can earn 3 points per $1 AND rewards points from the online travel agency, plus airline miles!

 And, you could benefit from the sometimes better cancellation window offered by some online travel agencies.
 Not all airlines let you easily cancel within 24 hours of booking (especially foreign airlines, or for tickets booked close to the date of travel).

 I’ll explain why booking through an online travel agency is sometimes better than buying a ticket directly from the airline.

 Why Consider Booking Airfare Through an Online Travel Agency?

 1. Earn More Miles and Points